jacoblindev/ai-pair-dev/rules/create-prd.md

 ## Output of this step

-- A PRD document including the sections above, plus a concise glossary if needed.
+- A PRD document including the sections above, plus a concise glossary if needed, saved to `docs/prd/<feature-slug>/vN/prd.md`.
-- A short SD/SA: `ARCH.md` + `ADR-0001` derived from the PRD.
+- A short SD/SA: `docs/architecture/ARCH-vN.md` + an ADR under `docs/adr/`, derived from the PRD.

-Next: Use the SD/SA to drive the task list in `/rules/generate-tasks.md`.
+Next: Use the SD/SA to drive the task list in `/rules/generate-tasks.md` and create `docs/tasks/<feature-slug>/vN/tasks.md`.